andreas-masaoutis/in_and_out/project_documentation/technical_documentation.md

 | | Data quality rules | | SQL queries | |

+From the top down:
+- The solution.py is the main execution point.
+It imports the two modules that are:
+    - The pipeline, and the analytics engine.
+Below them, there are the four building blocks:
+        1. the readers and writers, effectively a wrapper around the csv module, that converts CSV to a list of rows and vice versa
+        2. the sds, a dictionary formatted in a way to hold our specific data, and it functions as a replacement for a dataframe
+        3. the implementation of the business rules for the data and some fixes for data points that are not well formatted by still fixable, like gate_in to GATE_IN
+        4. the SQL queries that feed the analytics part

 ### Test plan

-Once we have a general architectural model, we can decide how to test the solution:

-- Unit tests for:
+We have implemented unit tests for:
     1. The data quality rules
     2. The SQL queries
-    3. The analytics engine API
 Each element is a transformation and, at least in theory, it should be easy to test.
 For example, replacing all lowercase event types can be directly tested.
-Similar for the queries
+Similar for the queries.

-- Integration test for:
-    1. The whole pipeline
-    2. The whole analytics engine
-Here we want to make sure that all the pieces of each section work together without problems.
-The data pipeline should transform the raw data into cleaned data, and the analytics engine should transform the cleaned data into correct results.
-Here we assume that the unit tests make sure that all the individual parts work as expected.
+For the two (2) modules that we have written unit tests, queries and rules_n_fixes, you can find the test suite inside the module.
+Execute with

+> python test_rules_n_fixes.py

+or navigate to the module's folder and execute

+> python -m unittest discover -v // -v for verbose with more info on the tests

 - Acceptance tests for:
     1. Well, the whole solution.
 Given a set of raw data, there should be a corresponding set of response CSv files.

-Testing will be implemented with the unittest library.
+For the acceptance test we have a script

+ > ~ / in_and_out / main / acceptance_tests_script.py

+ that reads test scenarios, computes the solution for each input and compares the actual output with the desired.

+ Navigate to the folder, execute the script with

+ > python acceptance_tests_script.py

+ and you will get the results in the form:

+> SCENARIO: bad_event_type, FILE: second.csv, PERFECT MATCH BETWEEN ACTUAL AND DESIRED
+> SCENARIO: bad_event_type, FILE: first.csv, PERFECT MATCH BETWEEN ACTUAL AND DESIRED
+> SCENARIO: bad_event_type, FILE: third.csv, PERFECT MATCH BETWEEN ACTUAL AND DESIRED

+ There are currently 8 scenarios.
+To register more, you simply have to replicate the folder structure decide what the raw should look like, and what the desired responses should be for the given raw data.
+Execute the script and you'll get the report, as above, indicating if there is a match, or whether and where are the differences.

 ### Deployment

-We use docker for deploying the analytics solution.
+We use docker for deploying the solution.
 Although we will not have any other requirements other than Standard Library, it provides the same execution environment across machines.

 A user is still able to execute the solution and get the results with their system installed Python, and it should be just fine, unless some really rare bug occurring.

+In the docker-compose file found here:

+ > ~ / in_and_out / docker-compose.yml

+ there are two options for the execution command
+>    command: ["python", "solution.py"]

+or

+>    command: ["/bin/bash"]

+Use the second option (default) to run the solution via docker (for details see user documentation)

+Use the first to create a container that you can then enter with

+>   sudo docker exec -it in_and_out_solution_1 /bin/bash

+Since we use a volume to get all the code base inside the container, you can navigate around and execute all the commands for running the solution and its tests.

+**Please read the user documentation for detailed instructions on how to execute the solution and its config**

 ### Available Data